 Which is a shame as some of the food looked really good.

 There were a lot of interesting-sounding dishes to choose from which made deciding tricky.
-In the end I went for the lamp chops wit nutmeg flower to start because I decided I would have the guinea fowl with green chillies.
+In the end I went for the lamp chops with nutmeg flower to start because I decided I would have the guinea fowl with green chillies for the main.
 The other starters I had been eyeing up included crispy quail or pigeon breast but once I’d decided on the fowl, I thought that was enough poultry for one meal.
 Stephen had the plaice with crab to start followed by the quail, pigeon and duck in coconut stew.
-We also ordered some poppadoms to much on while we were waiting for our starters, though we forgot to order these when we ordered the rest and we’d barely started on them when our starters arrived.
+We also ordered some poppadoms to munch on while we were waiting for our starters, though we forgot to order these when we ordered the rest and we’d barely started on them when our starters arrived.

 |The dark splodges in front are the chops, the bright(ish) |

 yellow thing is the nutmeg flower

 |My curry and some of Stephen's in the background|

 So a bit of a mixed bag but I feel I shouldn’t complain too much as we had it at such a bargainous price.
 The mains would have cost about £15 each alone, never mind everything else.
 It’s just a bit of a shame that they didn’t live up to the promise of the starters.